cristinae/teaching/mt2023/README.md

 ### Week 12

-Week to stop, breath, we some exercises clarify general doubts and practice some exam-like questions. <br>
+Week to stop, breath, we do some exercises, clarify general doubts, and practice some exam-like questions. <br>

 * Y5/K5: Buffer, Q/A, Exercises
 * All: Mocky exam-like exercises and questions